Academics

 The Camerata Singers, named after Italian musical schools of the 16th century, is designed for the motivated singer who has already been in Concert Choir.
 It is a continuation of the Concert Choir curriculum, focusing on more advanced choral repertoire and comprehensive musicianship.
 The Camerata Singers perform at the annual school concerts and liturgies.
 The course fee covers music.
 This course may be repeated.

-Prerequisite: one semester of Concert Choir or consent of instructor
+Prerequisite: 1 semester of Concert Choir of consent of instructor

 • ANGELAIRES – 6111 and 6112